 (b) Primary focus of legal entity of company or division of the company must be that of destination management.

 (c) Company must provide 4 out of 5 key services listed: through the office location in which the membership is held.

 (d) Company must carry a designated minimum of $1,000,000 general liability insurance.

 (e) Company must have a web site that accurately defines the DMC services offered.

-(f) Must be in business a minimum of two (2) years
+(f) Must be in business a minimum of three (3) years